 2. What do gay people outside of the church think when they hear “same-sex-attracted”?

 There’s really no universal response.
 But I would generally categorize the reception as either neutral, confused, or negative.
-If you are reading this and happen to be an LGBT+ person who is not a Christian, please feel free to offer your thoughts!

 3. When it comes to identity, you say that subjective experiences are just as important as objective reality.
 Are you saying that a Christian has other identities besides just being a Christian?